Locust0/AVI/Blue.md

 ### Tank
 ![Output sample](https://github.com/Polaros/AVI/raw/master/gifs/Tank.gif)

 Tank is a very simple level which teaches the player how to avoid homing rockets without expending any stamina (by blocking or teleporting).
-The enemy requires around 20 seperate instances of damage to take out and shoots many homing rockets.
+The enemy requires around 20 separate instances of damage to take out and shoots many homing rockets.
 The result of this combination is that the player can't really expend any of their stamina on dodging because they need so much of it to actually kill the enemy.

 The solution is to mimic the movement of the enemy by moving in a circle to keep them and the rockets away while conserving the stamina they need to win.